mrjwei/portfolio/en/works/enterprise-app-for-social-welfare.md

 ## The Challenges

-From the very beginning of the development stage, we've been faced with some major challenges.
+We have been faced with multiple challenges since the start of the project and we have always tried to solve them as a team.

 ### Defining the Scope

+One of the first questions we had to answer was "How far should we go?".
 Creating an *all-in-one* solution does not mean without trade-off.
 We just cannot throw every functionality people want into the app.
-So our first challenge was to decide what should be included.
+So we had to decide what to include, what not to and what to do first.

-We managed to define a manageable scope by putting all of the features of the products I studied on paper, brainstorming other features, combining all of them to create a feature list and crossing all of the feature we decided not to include.
+We had a couple of brainstorming sessions and created a "wish list" where all features that team members could possibly come up with were included.
+We crossed off features that we would not implement and prioritized the rest.

-We defined the scope in a matter of just 2 days, understanding that it would change anyway as we progress.
-So leave it with a bit of flexibility and just move on.
+An important point here was we did not spend too much time trying to work out all of the details, becasue we understood that things would change as development started and we wanted a bit of flexibility.

 ### Planning Release Phases